arebee/MarkDownTest/samples/2/6/1/2_The Custom Attribute Matching Rule.markdown

 + It compares the **attributeType** value to the type of any attributes that are applied to members of the target object.
 + It searches for matching attribute types in all base classes that the target class inherits from if the **inherited **parameter is **True**.
 + It returns **True** if the attribute type matches the value of the **attributeType** parameter; if the attribute type does not match the value of the **attributeType**, it returns **False**.
-The matching rules for a policy can be defined in configuration or created and applied to policies at run time.
+<a name="_Toc192507471" href="#" xmlns:xlink="http://www.w3.org/1999/xlink"><span /></a>The matching rules for a policy can be defined in configuration or created and applied to policies at run time.
 For more information about configuring matching rules at design time, see [Configuration Files for Interception](test-markdown_af2f3726-4a3e-4e31-8f97-ebca0db3d907.html) in the section [Design-Time Configuration](test-markdown_d084d31d-6894-4cd3-ab6b-40f7a69899b2.html).

 # Creating a Custom Attribute Matching Rule at Run Time #
 The following constructor overloads can be used when creating an instance of the **CustomAttributeMatchingRule** class.